CorticoAI/legal/privacy_policy.md

 ### Categories of Third Parties with Whom We Share Personal Data

-We disclose your Personal Data as indicated in the chart above to the following categories of service providers and other parties:
+We disclose your Personal Data as indicated in the chart above to the following categories of other parties:

 * “Service Providers”
   * These are third parties that help us provide our Services, including security and fraud prevention providers, hosting and other technology and communications providers, analytics providers, and staff augmentation and contract personnel.

+* “Community Partners”
+  * These are third party community organizations that we partner with to offer programming events.
+If you attend a programming event that is organized with a community partner, we may ask for your consent to share your contact information with that partner.

 Your Personal Data may also be transferred to a third party if we undergo a merger, acquisition, bankruptcy or other transaction in which that third party assumes control of our business (in whole or in part).